CllsPy/PDF-Personal-Expense-Information-Extraction/README.md

 ```

 ## Launch
-Download the Python File `app.ipynb` and open it in the IDE.
+Download the Python file `app.ipynb` and open it in the IDE.

-## Autor
+## Author
 Carlos L. - [Github](https://github.com/CllsPy)

 ## License